aras-p/UnityGaussianSplatting/readme.md

 ## Usage

+:warning: Note: this is all _**a toy**_ that I'm just playing around with.
+If you file bugs or feature requests, I will most likely just ignore them.
+I told you so! :warning:

+You can install the package via the Unity package manager by installing it via the URL `https://github.com/irc-hslu/UnityGaussianSplatting.git?path=/package`.

-Download or clone this repository, open `projects/GaussianExample` as a Unity project (I use Unity 2022.3, other versions might also work), and open `GSTestScene` scene in there.
+As an alternative, you can also clone this repository, open `projects/GaussianExample` as a Unity project (I use Unity 2022.3, other versions might also work), and open `GSTestScene` scene in there.

 Note that the project requires DX12 or Vulkan on Windows, i.e. **DX11 will not work**.
 This is **not tested at all on mobile/web**, and probably